What Are Drop Voicings?

 What Is The II-V-I Progression?

 The II-V-I sequence is the most common chord progression used in jazz music but also in a whole number of styles of music as pop, rock, blues, country.
 This theoretical element is a must know for any guitarist who wants to learn the jazz language.
-It is present in many jazz standards (Summertime, Autumn leaves, Blue bossa, All the things you are and many more).
-The mastery of this harmonic cadence will open up many perspectives in your guitar practice.
+The 2-5-1 progression is present in many jazz standards (Summertime, Autumn leaves, Blue bossa, All the things you are and many more), this is why it is very important to master it.

 What Are Guide Tones?